AngelaJ34/AI-Car-Pedestrian-Tracking-Python/README.md

 # Overview

  AI car &amp; pedestrian tracking in python utilizing computer vision.
-This program detects people and automotive vechicles using visual input via youtube videos to showcase the ability for the program to distinguish between the two.
+This program detects people and automotive vechicles using visual input based on the youtube videos to showc the programs ability to distinguish between the two.
+This process starts by first placing the image in a classifier file to identify said object whether it be a person or automotive vechile.
+This image will then be converted as a black and white photograph so that it is easier to train the program to identify which object it is.

- # Instructions for installation
+ # 1. Instructions for installation

  Install the latest version of Python to your operating system of choice before running this program.

  Python Website Link: https://www.python.org

+ Please download all image and videos links for this project found in the AI_CAR_TRACK folder

-# Packages Required
+# 2. Packages Required

  Computer vision package